AbsaOSS/cobrix/README.md

 - Thanks to Tiago Requeijo, the author of the current ANTLR-based COBOL parser contributed to Cobrix.
 - Thanks to the authors of the original COBOL parser.
 When we started the project we had zero knowledge of COBOL and this parser was a good starting point:
   - Ian De Beer, Rikus de Milander (https://github.com/zenaptix-lab/copybookStreams)

 ## Disclaimer

 Companies, Names, Ids and values in all examples present in this project/repository are completely fictional and were generated randomly.
 Any resemblance to actual persons, companies or actual transactions is purely coincidental.

+## See also
+If you use Cobrix in an Open Source project, let us know, we will reference you here.
+* [RCOBOLDI](https://github.com/thospfuller/rcoboldi) - R COBOL DI (Data Integration) Package: An R package that facilitates the importation of COBOL CopyBook data directly into the R Project for Statistical Computing as properly structured data frames.